Now booking · Friday consults

 Why dental breakthroughs matter to you

 Your mouth is not separate from the rest of your body.
 Gum disease has been associated with systemic conditions such as diabetes and cardiovascular disease, though direct causality is still complex and not fully settled.
-The broader point is clear: oral health belongs inside your total health strategy, not outside it.
+The broader point is clear:

 01